Description

 email

-to a single sign or series of signs, these set phrases emerge more clearly in
+single sign or series of signs, these set phrases emerge more clearly

-the frequency list.
-Alternatively, by distinguishing individual numerals, one may
+in the frequency list.
+Alternatively, by distinguishing individual

 The options you choose are saved for future runs.